Beasts Clawing at Straws

-The film had its world premiere at the 49th International Film Festival Rotterdam on January 25, 2020 in the Tiger Competition.
+The film had its world premiere at the 49th International Film Festival Rotterdam on January 25, 2020, in the Tiger Competition.

 Plot

-Joong-man, stuck in a thankless job and forced to care for his ailing mother, finds a huge bag of money left in a sauna.
+Joong-man, stuck in a thankless job and forced to care for his ailing mother, finds a huge bag of money left at a sauna.
 Tae-young, a customs officer in debt to criminal Mr. Park, plots with one of Park's henchmen to run a lucrative scam on a "sucker" attempting to flee the country.
 Mi-ran, an escort with an abusive husband, finally sees a way out when one of her clients offers to murder him in exchange for a cut of his life insurance policy.
-The three characters all cross paths with dangerous people and get themselves into increasingly deeper trouble as they attempt to cheat their way towards the ultimate payout.
-At the end, Joong-man lost his house due to the fire set by Yeon-Hee to cover-up her murder of Park to get the money but after Yeon-Hee is killed by the Park's lieutenant to avenge his boss, she drops the key for the locker that contains her bag of money.
-Joong-man's wife, who worked as a cleaning lady in the airport, stumbleed upon the key and retrieved the money, enabling Joong-man to restart his life.
+The three characters all cross paths with dangerous people and get into increasingly deeper trouble as they attempt to cheat their way toward the ultimate payout.
+In the end, Joong-man loses his house due to a fire set by Yeon-hee to cover up her murder of Park to get the money.
+Afterwards Yeon-hee is killed by Park's lieutenant to avenge his boss.
+She drops the key for the locker that contains her bag of money.
+Joong-man's wife, who works as a cleaning lady at the airport, finds the key and retrieves the money, enabling Joong-man to restart his life.

 The film is separated into six chapters: Debt, Sucker, Food Chain, Shark, Lucky Strike and Money Bag.